 Female American green tree frogs breed one time per year.
 The mating season lasts from April through August and the typical clutch contains up to 400 eggs.

 The temperature, rainfall, and length of a day all play a role in determining the beginning of the breeding season.
 In captivity, however, the climate within their enclosure rarely changes.

 It’s up to you to make the changes in order to mimic the rainy season.

 Males are slightly smaller and have a baggier vocal sac, yellowish in color.
 When you hear your frogs singing at night, find a way to watch them or flip on the lights; the male’s vocal sac may still be inflated.
 Look for an enlarged, for lack of better words, bubble-shaped throat.

 I’ve personally never bred American green tree frogs and I cannot find a reputable source with this information.
 When making these guides, I search for people with first-hand experience and I’ve yet to find someone to help with this section.

 What I have come across is information regarding the length of day, heat, and rainfall affecting breeding.
-For captive American green tree frogs, you can attempt to mimic these elements by misting more often, increasing their daytime cycle and raising the heat a few degrees.
+For captive American green tree frogs, you can attempt to mimic these elements by misting more often, increasing their daytime cycle, and raising the heat a few degrees.

 When your frogs begin mating, they will assume the amplexus position where the male grasps the female around her body.
-The eggs pass through female’s cloacal openings while the male fertilizes them outside the body.
+The eggs pass through the female’s cloacal openings while the male fertilizes them outside the body.